 As a part of patient counseling, healthcare providers must review the TRUVADA Medication Guide with every uninfected individual taking TRUVADA to reduce the risk of acquiring HIV.

-see FDA-approved patient labeling (Medication Guide)
+Advise the patient to read FDA-approved patient labeling (Medication Guide).

 Important Information for All Patients and Uninfected Individuals

 - The long term effects of TRUVADA are unknown.

 - TRUVADA tablets are for oral ingestion only.